-Originated from a Greek term “kanon”, canon means “a yard stick” or “a measuring rod.”
+Originated from the Greek term “kanon,” canon means “a yard stick,” or “a measuring rod.”
 Generally, the term canon is used in three different meanings.

-First, it is defined as a traditional collection of writings against which other writings are evaluated.
-In other words, it means a long list of works taken as authentic in the Bible written in Hebrew or even translated versions.
-This sense makes canon opposite to apocrypha, which means written works having anonymous authors.
-The Bible was considered a yardstick to evaluate a literary piece according to a certain criterion.
+First, it is defined as a traditional collection of writings, against which other writings are evaluated.
+In other words, it means “a long list of works taken as authentic.”
+For example, the Bible – both written in Hebrew, and even translated versions.
+This sense of the term makes canon opposite to “apocrypha,” which means “written works having anonymous authors.”
+The Bible was considered a yardstick to evaluate other literary pieces, according to a certain criterion.

-Secondly, students of literature use it to refer to the writings included in anthologies, or textbooks under certain genres and thus are evaluated according to the genre they are placed under.
+Secondly, students of literature use it to refer to the writings included in anthologies, or textbooks under certain genres, and thus are evaluated according to the genre under which they are placed.
 This meaning covers the entire literature generally thought as suitable for aesthetic admiration and academic use.

-The third definition of the term indicates the literary writings of a particular author, which are considered by scholars and critics in general to be the genuine creations of that particular author based on some already deduced rules intended to be applied on the future pieces in the same genre.
-The term “canon” is also confused with a homonym “cannon”, which means a military weapon.
+The third definition of the term indicates the literary writings of a particular author, which are considered by scholars and critics in general to be the genuine creations of that particular author.
+This is based on some already deduced rules intended to be applied on the future pieces in the same genre.
+The term “canon” is also confused with a homonym “cannon,” which means “a military weapon.”

-Apocrypha is also a literary term, which means “hidden” or anonymous literary pieces, which were considered not confirming to the rules set by the written Bible in Hebrew or Latin.
+Apocrypha is also a literary term, which means “hidden,” or “anonymous literary pieces,” which were considered not to have confirmed to the rules set by the written Bible, in Hebrew or in Latin.
 It describes those books, which have dubious authorship or the authority, or where the accuracy of the writers is questionable.
-However, canon is a literary rule that is used to evaluate books and writings against certain models such as plays are evaluated against Oedipus the King by Sophocles, where Oedipus the King is a yardstick which has set canons for plays.
+However, canon is a literary rule that is used to evaluate books and writings against certain models, such as plays are evaluated against Oedipus The King by Sophocles, where Oedipus the King is a yardstick which has set canons for plays.